What is the State of MO Workforce Survey?

 How will I learn about my department-specific results?

-Executive department leadership will be provided with templates they can use to communicate department results and action items to their team members.
+Templates are provided to executive department leadership that they can use to communicate department results and action items to their team members.

 Why don’t I see self-identification questions on the survey?